 9. Get more sleep

-If you need a reason to get more sleep, losing weight is a good one.
+If you need a reason to get more sleep, knowing it helps with how to lose weight in college is a good motivator.
 Best of all, this isn’t a myth.
 It’s actually backed by research.
 According to the University of Chicago Medicine, people who went from about 6 hours to 8.5 hours of sleep each night consumed (on average) 270 fewer calories per day.

 Getting enough sleep won’t give you a six-pack overnight.
 But consuming about 300 fewer calories by getting more sleep sounds like a win-win deal to me.